 HISTORY OF 78018

 78018 is a B.R.
 Standard 2-6-0 class 2MT tender locomotive, built in 1953 at Darlington North Road Works at a cost of £14,809.
 With a life expectancy of 40 years.
 It was one of a class of 65, and entered traffic on March 3rd 1954, at West Auckland Shed (County Durham) this was soon followed by a move to Kirkby Stephen, working trains from Tebay to Barnard Castle (Stainmore Railway).
-It was while on this line that 78018 became "famous" by getting stuck in a "snowdrift at Bleath Gilll", during Febuary 1955, (this was all caught on film).
+It was while on this line that 78018 became "famous" by getting stuck in a "Snowdrift at Bleath Gilll", during Febuary 1955, (this was all caught on film).
 It was then transferred to Chester Midland in April 1960, then in 1962 was sent to Workington.
-May 1963 saw it transferred to Willesden, then Nuneaton in September1965 and finally Shrewsbury before withdrawal on November 12th 1966.
+May 1963 saw it transferred to Willesden, then Nuneaton in September 1965 and finally Shrewsbury before withdrawal on November 12th 1966.

 78018 then spent 11 years 4 months at Barry scrapyard before being preserved at Shackerstone in November 1978.